pulumi/docs/content/docs/guides/crosswalk/kubernetes/configure-access-control.md

 ### Use the `devs` ServiceAccount

-In [Identity][crosswalk-identity] we demonstrate how to create typical roles for use in Kubernetes.
+In [Identity][crosswalk-identity] we demonstrate how to create typical ServiceAccounts for use in Kubernetes.

-We created an `devs` ServiceAccount for cluster administrators with root privileges, that will be tied into Kubernetes RBAC.
+We created a `devs` ServiceAccount for cluster administrators with root privileges, that will be tied into Kubernetes RBAC.

 Authenticate as the `devs` ServiceAccount from the [Identity stack][gcp-identity-stack].

 ```bash
 $ pulumi stack output devsIamServiceAccountSecret > k8s-devs-sa-key.json